-The purpose of this letter is to serve as notification that a TSAHC Representative will conduct a Compliance review at Name of Property on Date, starting at approximately Time.
-In order to facilitate an efficient review, we intend to complete as much of the review as possible in our office prior to our onsite visit.
+The purpose of this letter is to serve as notification that a Texas State Affordable Housing Corporation (TSAHC) Representative will conduct an on-site Compliance Review ("Review") at Name of Property on Date, starting at approximately Time.
+In order to facilitate an efficient review, we intend to complete as much of the review as possible in our office prior tour Review.
 We will be using your Unit Status Report that is on the TSAHC website.
 Please make sure to keep it up to date so that we have access to accurate information.